-5.3 Limitations & Future Work
+5.3.
+Limitations & Future Work

-The most notable limitation of our study is the fact that we have only explored one specific labeling task, namely annotating secondary characteristics of faces.
-This labeling scenario was chosen because it was likely to highlight the impact of stereotypes while still being rooted in a realistic scenario, such as making hiring decisions, which have been shown to be impacted by stereotypes [23].
+The most notable limitation of our study is that we have only explored one specific labeling task, namely annotating secondary characteristics of faces.
+This labeling scenario was chosen because it was likely to highlight the impact of stereotypes while still being rooted in a realistic scenario, such as making hiring decisions, which have been shown to be impacted by stereotypes [60].
 However, further work is required to understand how stereotypes and labeler demographics impact more abstract labeling tasks, such as image segmentation or product labeling.
 There are many high-stakes scenarios relevant to specific tasks across the field of machine learning that may be impacted by this phenomenon.
-Since we have now shown that there is a bias in this scenario, we call on future work to explore other scenarios which are relevant to specific tasks in machine learning.
+Since we have now shown that there is a bias in this scenario, we call on future work to explore additional scenarios that are relevant to specific tasks in machine learning.
+For example, labeler bias may be relevant in detecting and classifying objects in autonomous driving tasks.
 Quantifying how these results generalize to other tasks is crucial to understanding when labeler demographics and their interactions with content must be accounted for.

 Another limitation derives from the methodology used to create the FairFace dataset.
 The ethnicity, sex, and age labels in the dataset were created using a majority vote method on Amazon Mechanical Turk.
-The labels, therefore, are not necessarily a true ground truth.
-In a similar vein, there is no ground truth for the income estimates since this information was not included in the FairFace dataset.
+The labels, therefore, are not necessarily a ground truth.
+Similarly, there is no ground truth for the income estimates since this information was not included in the FairFace dataset.
 Despite these limitations, this is the best available dataset we could locate with a balanced representation and labeled demographics and was, therefore, the best option available for this work.
-As we only show that there is a potential for biases, future studies should look at the magnitude of bias as a difference from the ground truth.
+Future studies should investigate the magnitude of bias as a difference from the ground truth.
 Resolving this issue is not trivial, as it likely requires that a new database of images be generated with associated income levels provided by the image subjects, but it would be a worthy endeavor to further investigate and characterize this information.